Ponemon Institute Fellows

 John C. Reece is chairman and CEO of John C. Reece & Associates, LLC, the firm he founded to provide personal leadership assistance to corporate and government executives in resolving issues having high impact on their enterprises' value creation performance.
-The firm assists private and public sector clients and enjoys a strong mix of new and repeat relationships.
+The firm assists private and public sector clients over nearly 15 years and enjoys a strong mix of new and repeat relationships.

-Previously, Reece served as deputy commissioner for Modernization and chief information officer at the IRS.
+Earlier, Reece served as Deputy Commissioner for Modernization and chief information officer at the IRS.
 He was also vice president of Information Technology at Time Warner Inc., functioning as that company's first CIO.
-Before moving to Time Warner, Reece created a CIO role at Alexander and Alexander Services, Inc., a global insurance broker.
+Before moving to Time Warner, Reece created the enterprise CIO role at Alexander and global insurance broker, Alexander Services, Inc.